 dsTest supports both server emulation and client simulation capabilities for the Mobile Application Part (MAP) Gc Interface.
 Test GPRS Gateway Support Node (GGSN) Gc interfaces in UMTS networks with our Home Location Register (HLR) Emulator.
 Use the Gc Interface application on our GGSN node to test the capacity and performance of an HLR.
 Validate network node performance and capacity in a realistic network environment, replicating the deployment configuration.
 For more information regarding how to use dsTest for MAP functional and compliance testing, see our page on Conformance Testing.
-MAP is specified in 3GPP TS 29.002.

 The Gc Interface application implements the following 3GPP Mobile Application services: